 Regular Meetings will be held on the first and third Mondays of each month beginning at 7:00 p.m. at City Hall unless otherwise rescheduled by notice of the Camas City Clerk (or designee).
-Regular Meetings will conclude no later than 10:00 p.m., subject to extension by Council.
+Regular Meetings are intended to conclude no later than 10:00 p.m., subject to extension by Council.